deep-learning-mit/staging/_posts/2023-11-08-Investigating-neural-operator-models-for-closure-modeling-of-dynamical-systems.md

 Figure 10: GIF shows the result of recursive predictions after fine-tuning
 </div>

 Finally, to show the effectiveness of fine-tuning, we compare the weighted loss of the original best single-time step model and the resulting best-fine-tuned model for long roll-out predictions of 50-time steps in <a href="#fig:loss_rec_no_rec"><span>Figure 11</span></a>.
 We can see that the original model sees exponential growth of errors up to 2 orders of magnitude higher in just 10 recursions while the fine-tuned model is stable up to 50 recursions.
+Thus, we can see that our fine tuning mechanism allows for stable roll outs well beyond the training sequence length.

 <div id="fig:loss_rec_no_rec">
 {% include figure.html path="assets/img/2023-12-19-Investigating-vision-transformer-based-models-for-closure-modeling-of-fluid-dynamical-systems/loss_rec_no_rec.png" class="fig:rec_pred_multiple" %}